-Norwich is an absolutely beautiful city where we’re pretty sure that you’ll never get tired of!
+Norwich is an absolutely beautiful city that we’re pretty sure you’ll never get tired of!
 If you’re at a loose end or simply need a little help and advice with your navigation and use of the city, we’ve put together this handy guide which really makes sense of Norwich.
 Who’s ready to go east?

 Just like most areas of the UK, it’s quick, easy and convenient to arrive in Norwich by car and you’ll be able to find it on the A11.
 You shouldn’t find it too difficult driving in the centre but if you don’t fancy traffic, try the park and ride and relax on the bus.
 If you do decide to park right in the centre of Norwich however, it’s easy to find reasonable priced multi-storey and on street parking everywhere.

 It’s simple to take the train, even though it may take a little longer than in the car and you’ll park up at the city’s main station which is a 10 minute walk away from all the main amenities.
 If you’re feeling lazy and can’t be bothered to walk or are carrying a lot of luggage, hailing a taxi from the rank outside isn’t difficult.

 Although there aren’t a huge amount of national long distance coach routes through to Norwich, there are plenty from London.
 So, if you’re travelling from the capital, you can get in for a really great low price.
 Coaches take a while but are handy for taking the pressure off any potential drivers and mean you can all catch up on your beauty sleep!

 This is probably the most traditional out of all Norwich’s surprising arsenal of excellent entertainment venues.
 It was refurbished completely in 2006 leaving modern facilities but retaining the character of an art deco building.
 See comedy, dance, theatre and music here all year round.